pmuzychenko/react-homeworks/README.md

-# react-homeworks from mentor Ignat Zakalinsky
+# react-homeworks from mentor Ignat Zakalinsky!!!